 "Olives?" she said with a teasing smile, holding three of the plump, green, and fragrant ellipsoids straight under Pythagoras' nose.

-"Ach…You know I hate those things, Sophia!" he grumbled, pushing her hand aside without taking his eyes off the calculations he had scribbled manically all over the papyrus lying on the simple wooden desk in front of him.
+"Ugh…You know I hate those things, Sophia," he grumbled, pushing her hand aside without taking his eyes off the calculations he had scribbled manically all over the papyrus lying on the simple wooden desk in front of him.

 Even just the smell of every other Grecian's favorite fruit made him retch.
 But more than that, it was that unacceptably bitter and utterly revolting taste those green and black pebbles of misery had about them, which he abhorred beyond measure.
-Even Hades himself—that old wicked rascal—would spit them straight into the river Styx, if he’d ever get a hefty mouthful of them; Pythagoras was sure of it.
+Hades himself—that old, wicked rascal—would spit them straight into the river Styx, if he’d ever get a hefty mouthful; Pythagoras was sure of it.

 Once in his life he had tried them.
 Only once!
 And it was then and there, that he knew beyond any doubt or uncertainty, that olives were the most vile and unpalatable concoction of pure evil to be found among all the fruit that existed between the heavens and the earth.